oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

 ## Introduction

-In this lab we will go through the steps to add a wallet & keys to CDB's and PDB's, unplug a PDB, plug it into a different CDB & then move the key.
+In this lab we will go through the steps to add a wallet and keys to CDB's and PDB's, unplug a PDB, plug it into a different CDB and then move the key.

 *Estimated Workshop Time* :60 Minutes

 ### Objectives

-1. Add TDE to a Pluggable Database (PDB) & Container
+1. Add TDE to a Pluggable Database (PDB) and Container
 2. Move PDB to another container
 3. Move key for that database to new container